rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 * Most "character oriented" operations on text only work under very restricted language assumptions sets such as "ASCII-range codepoints only".
 Outside ASCII-range, you tend to have to use a complex (non-constant-time) algorithm for determining linguistic-unit (glyph, word, paragraph) boundaries anyways.
 We recommend using an "honest" linguistically-aware, Unicode-approved algorithm.
 * The `char` type is UCS4.
 If you honestly need to do a codepoint-at-a-time algorithm, it's trivial to write a `type wstr = vec[char]`, and unpack a `str` into it in a single pass, then work with the `wstr`.
 In other words: the fact that the language is not "decoding to UCS4 by default" shouldn't stop you from decoding (or re-encoding any other way) if you need to work with that encoding.

-### Why is `log` a statement rather than library function?
+### Why is `log` an expression rather than library function?

-We wish to integrate logging with the language at multiple levels: in terms of filtering by module path and task, with type-specific logging variants, with lazy evaluation of the arguments such that inactive logging statements are very cheap, and also integrated with the `note` statement for logging during failure.
+We wish to integrate logging with the language at multiple levels: in terms of filtering by module path and task, with type-specific logging variants, with lazy evaluation of the arguments such that inactive logging statements are very cheap, and also integrated with the `note` expression for logging during failure.
 It's possible we could replicate these features via a mixture of compiler-provided hooks, syntax-extensions and library calls, but it's neither clear that this would be possible nor whether the interface would be syntactically cumbersome: the best logging, after all, is the kind that's light enough that you regularly use it!

 If someone manages to cook up a useful version that seems light and usable and hits all the same use-cases, without requiring a dedicated statement, we'll consider replacing it.

-### Why are strings, vectors etc. built-in types rather than (say) special kinds of obj?
+### Why are strings, vectors etc. built-in types rather than (say) special kinds of iface/impl?

 In each case there is one or more operator, literal constructor, overloaded use or integration with a built-in control structure that makes us think it would be awkward to phrase the type in terms of more-general type constructors.
 Same as, say, with numbers!
-But this is partly an aesthetic call and, similarly to with the `log` statement, we'd be willing to look at a worked-out proposal for eliminating or rephrasing these special cases.
+But this is partly an aesthetic call and, similarly to with the `log` expression, we'd be willing to look at a worked-out proposal for eliminating or rephrasing these special cases.

 ### Can Rust code call C code?